Lens, France · Wednesday 12 May 2027

 Use the calculator above for your exact goal time.
 Want a prediction from your own training?
 Try the marathon time predictor.

 La Route du Louvre is a full marathon held in Lens, France.
 It is scheduled for Wednesday 12 May 2027.
-The course is run on trail surface with 101m of total elevation gain, reaching a maximum altitude of 41m above sea level.
+The course is run on road surface with 101m of total climbing, with its high point near 41m above sea level.
 For registration and full race details, visit the official La Route du Louvre website.

-With 101m of elevation gain, this is a moderately undulating course.
-The route ranges from 18m to 41m above sea level (23m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 101m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Looking for an easier marathon or a tougher challenge?
 You can also compare La Route du Louvre against other marathons to find the right race for your goals.